Hong Kong is probably one of the easiest places in the world to stay connected, definitely one of the most "wired" cities I have ever been to.

 What's an unlocked phone?
 It is a phone that can be used on any network.
 Many U.S. carriers in particular "lock" the phones you buy through their plans so they can only be used on their networks for as long as you have a contract (normally 2 years).
 Most phones sold in Europe and Asia are unlocked.
 At any rate, if you have no outstanding contract, you should be able to have your carrier "unlock" your phone.
 Even when you have a contract they agree to unlock it temporarily for the duration of your trip.

-If you have a locked phone, you can also consider a portable wifi device (see above) that enables you to connect up to 5 devices including your locked phone, tablets, notebooks, etc. at substantially lower rates than your roaming charges from your home carrier.
+If you have a locked phone, you can also consider a portable wifi device (see above) that enables you to connect up to 10 devices including your locked phone, tablets, notebooks, etc. at substantially lower rates than your roaming charges from your home carrier, or consider buying an inexpensive unlocked phone, you can find some for less than US$100.

 In Hong Kong, there are many network providers including China Mobile, PCCW, CSL, SmarTone, 3 Hong Kong, One2Free, etc.